 Scotland’s capital isn’t as popular as Paris, Barcelona or Rome but it is the United Kingdom’s second most popular tourist destination after London and attracts over a million overseas visitors annually.

-There are many interesting things to do in 3 days in Edinburgh and the city, that actually comprises two cities (Old Town and New Town), is nestled among seven hills, one of which is an extinct volcano.
+There are many interesting things to do in Edinburgh and the city, which actually comprises two cities (Old Town and New Town), is nestled among seven hills, one of which is an extinct volcano.

-Since I was spending some time in London, and Edinburgh is only a flight away, I could not miss the opportunity to visit this city, which is considered one of the most beautiful European capitals.
+Since I was spending some time in London, and Edinburgh is only a flight away, I couldn’t miss the opportunity to visit this city, which is considered one of the most beautiful European capitals.

 What to do in 3 Days in Edinburgh